sujiatong/Final-project-MUSA-6950/README.md

 ---
 ## Project summary
 This project mainly following those following website instruction, utilizing a Large Language Model(LLM) for Sentiment Analyzing and image reasoning.

+Using LLMs, we can analyze how people feel about different street views in New York City, linking emotions to urban space design.

 - [Use ChatGPT API for Sentiment Analysis in Python](https://medium.com/@financial_python/use-chatgpt-api-for-sentiment-analysis-in-python-5a152ddb3238)
 - [Using OpenAI GPT-4V model for image reasoning](https://medium.com/@financial_python/use-chatgpt-api-for-sentiment-analysis-in-python-5a152ddb3238)